 We actually liked these pancakes on their own.
 They have a bit of a coarser and more grainy texture thanks to the batter’s seeds and grains.
 The flavor was also slightly on the savory side.
 Overall, this is a good, health-focused option if that’s your pancake priority.

-Note: We tried this with an egg and without an egg for the vegan option, and the egg-option was greatly preferred for optimal texture.
+Note: We tried this with an egg and without an egg for the vegan option.
+In terms of texture and taste, we preferred the former preparation method.

 9. Kodiak Cakes Buttermilk Power Cakes

-Many of us had actually had Kodiak Cakes before and are big fans of the protein-packed breakfast option.
-When tasted back-to-back with other mixes though, you can definitely taste the difference that whole-wheat flour makes.
+Many of us had actually had Kodiak Cakes before and are big fans of the protein-packed breakfast.
+When tasted back-to-back with other mixes though, you can definitely detect the difference that whole-wheat flour makes.
 As a result, testers noted that this tastes “healthy.”
 The flavor isn’t bad, just a bit one-note.
 We’ll always have some Kodiak Cakes on hand to pair with peanut butter and blueberries for a power breakfast, but they didn’t tick the box for the ultimate fluffy pancake.

 Note: We also found with this mix that using an egg made these much fluffier, and we’ll be adding an egg to this mix in the future when cooking.